jsaj/Multi_DES/README.rst

 The DSSC, considering the nature of cross-project defect prediction, is centered on a few key steps, such as:

-1. **Target Definition**, each project is defined as a test set, while the others are assigned to the training set following the *strict* CPDP scenario [3]_
+1. **Target Definition**, each project is defined as test, while the others are assigned to the training set following the *strict* CPDP scenario [3]_
 2. **Overproduction**, consists of defining a competent predictive model by training set to classify the test data.
 3. **Model Evaluating**, model evaluation process with performance evaluation metricsnho.